perstarke-webdev/panorama-perspectives-blog/_posts/2024-12-15-business-better-than-ever.md

 The best part?
 I enjoy my work more than ever.
 I get to work remotely from anywhere I choose, and I’m building a business that feels fully aligned with my vision: **helping others bring their passion to life so they can focus on what’s meaningful to them**.

 Is it enough to fully live off yet?
 Not quite – but if this growth continues, I’m confident it will be.
 And that’s an *incredibly* exciting thought.
 Knowing that this can work, that I can make this my main thing, motivates me to keep going and keep building.

+Here’s the draft for **Part 2: Treating It Like a Real Business**:

+### **2. Treating It Like a Real Business**

+One of the biggest changes this year?
+I stopped treating my web development business like a hobby and started treating it as what it has the potential to become: my *main thing*.

+Of course, I still have my university studies and a part-time job, both of which are important.
+But I made a conscious decision to treat my business as *equally important* – if not more so – and to put everything I’ve got into it.

+Why?
+Because, honestly, I have *nothing to lose*.
+Worst case?
+It doesn’t work out, and I still learn *a ton*.
+Best case?
+It *does* work out, and I get to spend my time doing something I truly enjoy, am passionate about, and that aligns with my vision for a fulfilling life.
+A life where I consciously choose how I live and design my days according to my terms.

+This mindset shift alone made a *huge difference*.
+Instead of waiting for the right time or perfect circumstances, I blocked time in my calendar and stuck to it.
+Thanks to my time-blocking system, I divide my weekly work hours roughly into three parts:
+- **A third for university** (because my degree is important, too).
+- **A third for my part-time job** (which keeps things stable).
+- **A third for my business** (the thing I actively chose to prioritize and grow).

+And outside of those "official" hours?
+I use car rides, walks, hikes, and even casual chats with friends or clients to brainstorm, educate myself, and stay inspired.
+This doesn’t just help my business – it benefits my overall well-being, confidence, and creativity.

+Taking my business seriously has been *transformational*.
+It’s no longer just something I do on the side – it’s something I actively design my life around.
+Treating it like it *matters* made it matter even more, and slowly but surely, it’s becoming exactly what I envisioned.